Ahmadbltagy/AhmadBltagy/README.md

 </p>

 - 🏢 I'm a Software Engineer | Full Stack Web developer
-- 💬 Ask me about my experience with JavaScript, Angular, and NodeJS, or anything related to web development.
+- 💬 Ask me about my experience with JavaScript, Angular, and .NET or anything related to web development.

 ### Connect with Me :